SH Minerva current position

 |Christened by||Johanna Makela|

 SH Minerva Review

 Review of SH Minerva

-Scheduled for launch in August and delivery/inauguration in November 2021, SH Minerva cruise ship is the first of three newbuild vessels of Swan Hellenic Cruises.
-The second boat (SH Vega) is planned for 2022 - launch in January and inauguration in April.
-The third vessel (TBN) was ordered in October 2020 and scheduled for completion in 2022-Q4.
+The 2021-built SH Minerva cruise ship is the first of three newbuilds of Swan Hellenic's fleet, launched in August and inaugurated in December (2021).
+The second boat (SH Vega) was launched/inaugurated in 2022 (January/July).
+The third vessel (SH Diana) was ordered in October 2020 and scheduled for completion and delivery in 2023-Q1.

 History - construction and ownership